JuanAntonioReyes/DOM1048/README.md

 # DOM1048
-A 2048 game clone made with DOM manipulation
+A 2048 game Javascript clone made with DOM manipulation